 - Areas for music, dance, arts and crafts

-The work on the bus station and surrounding area will be completed by 2019.
+The work on the bus station and the surrounding area will be completed by 2019.

 For more information visit Lancashire County Council's website.

-The University of Central Lancashire (UCLan) Campus Masterplan sets out a 10 year vision for the area, focusing on opening up the campus with a new square and social space, bringing Preston city centre closer to the university through landscaping and connections via Friargate and Corporation Street.
+The University of Central Lancashire (UCLan) Campus Masterplan sets out a 10 year vision for the area, focusing on opening up the campus with a new square and social space.
+This will bring Preston city centre closer to the university through landscaping and connections via Friargate and Corporation Street.

 It is hoped this will attract more students, post graduates and international students, whilst also supporting the retention of graduates and young professionals in Preston.

-Students are vital to Preston's economy - contributing culturally, adding to our city's diversity but also bringing in much needed revenue through renting, shopping and social activities.
+Students are vital to Preston's economy - contributing culturally and adding to our city's diversity as well as bringing in much needed revenue through renting, shopping and social activities.

 The Master Plan vision project began in 2016.
-Find out more at www.uclan.ac.uk
+Find out more by visiting UCLan's website.

 City Deal will help to create more than 20,000 new private sector jobs and see over 17,000 new homes built across Preston and South Ribble, as well as new school places, open green spaces and health provisions to cater for the growing population.